The Case for Cardinality Lower Bounds: Related Work

 \sparagraph{Learned Estimators.} Apart from the provable estimators in the last two decades, there has been a long line of research on learned cardinality estimation~\cite{joblight, naru, deepdb, factor-join}; see, for instance, the recent analysis by Heinrich et al.~\cite{heinrich-survey}.
 However, these estimators do not come with guarantees on their hard estimates, and can lead to arbitrarily mis-estimations when faced with complex workloads~\cite{job-complex}.
 An exception is FactorJoin~\cite{factor-join}, which, indeed, provides probabilistic upper bounds.

-\sparagraph{Sketch-Based Estimators.} Seeing the join size as a dot-product between the two corresponding degree vectors is not something new: Sketch-based estimators~\cite{skimmed-sketch, red-sketch, join-sketch, nicolau-sketch} already use this very observation.
+\sparagraph{Sketch-Based Estimators.} Seeing the join size as an inner product between the two corresponding degree vectors is not something new: Sketch-based estimators~\cite{skimmed-sketch, red-sketch, join-sketch, nicolau-sketch} already use this very observation.
 Yet, they rely on well-established sketches, which cannot guarantee lower bounds on the actual join size; they solely return an approximation, which could, itself, violate the bounds.

-\sparagraph{Robust Query Processing.} The impossibility to solve the cardinality estimation problem, let our community transition to a new paradigm, where the cardinality estimator is considered to be of secondary importance.
-This line of research started with Yannakakis' algorithm~\cite{yannakakis}, and has seen a revival with a series of Dagstuhl seminars~\cite{dagstuhl-1}, and more recently, with concrete implementations in real systems~\cite{pt, diamond, yannakakis+, rpt, yannakakis-eng}.
+\sparagraph{Robust Query Processing.} The impossibility to solve the cardinality estimation problem let our community transition to a new paradigm, where the cardinality estimator is considered to be of secondary importance.
+This line of research started with Yannakakis' algorithm~\cite{yannakakis}, and has seen a revival with a series of Dagstuhl seminars~\cite{dagstuhl-1}, and more recently, with concrete implementations in modern database systems~\cite{pt, diamond, yannakakis+, rpt, yannakakis-eng}.

 \sparagraph{Join Size Upper Bounds.} Recall that an upper bound for a conjunctive query $Q$ is a numerical value, which is computed in terms of statistics on the input database, and is guaranteed to be greater or equal to the output size of any given query.
 The upper bound is tight if there is a database instance, satisfying the statistics, such that the query's output size is as large as the bound.